glennklockwood/limelead/content/data-intensive/r/parallel-options.md

 {{% alertbox info %}}
 This guide is adapted from a talk I give, and it assumes that you already know how to actually run R jobs on parallel computing systems.
-I wrote a guide, [Running R on HPC Clusters][running r on hpc clusters] that goes through the basics of how to actually run these example codes.
+I wrote a guide,
+<a href="on-hpc.html">Running R on HPC Clusters</a>
+that goes through the basics of how to actually run these example codes.
 {{% /alertbox %}}
 </div>